Don’t be left scratching your head in front of the computer with a question burning inside your head.

 “Can I change my reservation to another week?”

 You can change a reservation to another week but please be aware this costs time & money.
-An administration charge is normally used for changing course.
-Please email InterSoccer office if you want to change course.
+An administration charge is normally used for changing camps and courses.
+Please email the InterSoccer office if you want to change course.

 “I registered my child online and I did not receive a confirmation email.
 Is this normal?”